George Sirochman

-George Sirochman Jr. (March 23, 1918 – January 2, 1996) was an American football player.
+George Sirochman Jr. (March 13, 1918 – January 2, 1996) was an American football player.
 He was sometimes known by the nickname "Blondy" Sirochman.

-Sirochman was born in La Belle, Pennsylvania, and attended Centerville High School in Ohio.
+Sirochman was born in La Belle, Pennsylvania, and attended Former Centerville High School in Pennsylvania.
 He then played college football for Duquesne from 1939 to 1941.
 He was a starter at guard for the undefeated 1941 Duquesne team.

 Sirochman also played professional football in the National Football League (NFL) as a guard for the Pittsburgh Steelers in 1942 and Detroit Lions in 1944.
 He appeared in 11 NFL games, one as a starter.
 He also played eight games (three as a starter) for the Wilmington Clippers of the American Football League (AFL) during their 1947 season.

 Sirochman died in 1996 in Washington, Pennsylvania.